 VB.NET program that uses Add, RemoveAt, Insert, RemoveRange Module Module1 Sub Main() ' Create an ArrayList and add three strings to it.
 Dim list As New ArrayList list.Add("Dot") list.Add("Net") list.Add("Perls") ' Remove a string. list.RemoveAt(1) ' Insert a string. list.Insert(0, "Carrot") ' Remove a range. list.RemoveRange(0, 2) ' Display.
 Dim str As String For Each str In list Console.WriteLine(str) Next End Sub End Module Output Perls

-In the ArrayList type, elements are not stored with a type directly.
+TryCast.
+In the ArrayList, elements are not directly stored with a type.
 Instead they are accessed through the object base type.
-To cast an object to the more derived type you want to use, please use the TryCast operator.
+To cast an object to a more derived type, use TryCast.

 VB.NET program that uses TryCast, ArrayList Module Module1 Sub Main() ' Create a new ArrayList.
 Dim list As New ArrayList list.Add("man") list.Add("woman") list.Add("plant") ' Loop over the ArrayList with a For-loop.
 Dim i As Integer For i = 0 To list.Count - 1 ' Cast to a string.
 Dim str As String = TryCast(list.Item(i), String) Console.WriteLine(str) Next i End Sub End Module Output man woman plant

-In this example, we look at how you can programmatically extract one part of an ArrayList instance into another ArrayList instance.
-To do this, please use the GetRange instance method on the original ArrayList instance.
+GetRange.
+Here we extract one part of an ArrayList into another.
+To do this, please use the GetRange method on the original ArrayList instance.

 VB.NET that uses ArrayList and GetRange Module Module1 Sub Main() ' Create new ArrayList.
-Dim list1 As New ArrayList list1.Add("fish") list1.Add("amphibian") list1.Add("bird") list1.Add("plant") ' Create a new ArrayList and fill it with the range from the first one.
+Dim list1 As New ArrayList list1.Add("fish") list1.Add("amphibian") list1.Add("bird") list1.Add("plant") ' Create a new ArrayList. ' ...
+Fill it with the range from the first one.
 Dim list2 As New ArrayList list2 = list1.GetRange(2, 2) ' Loop over the elements.
 Dim str As String For Each str In list2 Console.WriteLine(str) Next End Sub End Module Output bird plant

-We examined the ArrayList type as used in the VB.NET language.
-The ArrayList type is a core class in the .NET Framework.
-Its usage in VB.NET is nuanced due to the casting syntax in this high-level language.
+A core class.
+We examined the ArrayList type.
+This is a core class in the .NET Framework.
+It is harder to use in VB.NET due to the casting syntax required.
+But older programs often need it.